 There Atlas navigated the many complexities of living as queer, non-binary, and autistic in a small town; never quite fitting in, yet deeply connected to the land and people.
 Living in a sacrifice zone deepened the complexity: the same thing that put food on Atlas’ table—their dad’s logging and mining jobs and their mom’s service jobs—exploit(ed) the community’s health and wealth, ultimately harming local peopletheir community, the land, and the water.
 That’s why in all of their work, Atlas honors the complexity of co-creating thriving communities while honoring lived experiences and current needs.

-Out of their experiences grew a “home-grown” systems thinking, which allowed Atlas to see and understand the potential for abundance in rural areas and the degenerative systems stealing that abudance from people they care about.That home-grown thinking is the basis of their work in service to community health, economic equity, and collective well-being.
+Out of their experiences grew a “home-grown” systems thinking, which allowed Atlas to see and understand the potential for abundance in rural areas and the degenerative systems stealing that abundance from people they care about.That home-grown thinking is the basis of their work in service to community health, economic equity, and collective well-being.

-Because of both the beauty and the struggle of life in Central Appalachia, Atlas learned to live mostly (we all struggle) as unapologetically and joyfully themself—Appalachian to the core, queer as hell, and deeply committed to co-creating futures where kids like them, in towns like theirs live joyful, full, authentic lives.
-Atlas lives in the mountains of East Tennesee with their beloved dog, Ushki.
+Because of both the beauty and the struggle of life in Central Appalachia, Atlas learned to live mostly unapologetically and joyfully themself—Appalachian to the core, queer as hell, and deeply committed to co-creating futures where kids like them, in towns like theirs, live joyful, full, authentic lives.

 Click here to schedule a 30-minute call with Atlas to explore coaching or work.